 5) Remove all weeds from tomato bed.

-7) Completely cover the top of the tomato bed with a thick layer of coffee grounds.
+7) Completely cover the top of the tomato bed with 3-5 inches of coffee grounds.

 8) Cover all the coffee grounds with a thick layer of shredded leaves.